JerryWestrick/KnowledgeEngineer_xxx/Memory/Snake6/Planning/Client_Implementation_Plan.md

 - Function: `detectArrowKeyPress()`

-   This function will detect arrow key presses and send the corresponding "DirectionChange" message to the server.
+   This function will detect arrow key presses and send the corresponding direction change message to the server.

    ```python
    def detectArrowKeyPress():